Bango Wind Farm will generate enough electricity to power over 64,000 homes

 Site Identification and resource monitoring

-Preliminary Environmental Assessment lodged
+Preliminary Environmental Assessment (PEA)

 Project public announcement and open day

-Community consultative committee established
+Community Consultative Committee established

-Environmental Assessment on public exhibition
+Environmental Impact Statement (EIS) public exhibition

 Fully commissioned and operational